-Written by Rosemary McCreary Updated by jennifer Roberts Graphics and Illustration by Lisa Krieshok Design
+Written by Rosemary McCreary Updated by Jennifer Roberts

-The University of California, Division of Agriculture and Natural Resources (UC ANR) prohibits discrimination against or harassment of any person in any of its programs or activities on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy (which includes pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, medical condition (cancer-related or genetic characteristics), genetic information (including family medical history), ancestry, marital status, age, sexual orientation, citizenship, status as a U.S. veteran.
-UC ANR policy prohibits retaliation against any employee or person in any of its programs or activities for bringing a complaint of discrimination or harassment.
-UC ANR policy also prohibits retaliation against a person who assists someone with a complaint of discrimination or harassment, or participates in any manner in an investigation or resolution of a complaint of discrimination or harassment.
-Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to any of its programs or activities.UC ANR is an Equal Opportunity/Affirmative Action Employer, All qualified applicants will receive consideration for employment and/or participation in any of its programs or activities without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.
-University policy is intended to be consistent with the provisions of applicable State and Federal laws.
-Inquiries regarding the University's equal employment opportunity policies may be directed to: UCANR, Affirmative Action Compliance and Title IX Officer, University of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397.
-Email: jsafox@ucanr.edu.
-Website: http://ucanr.edu/sites/anrsta/Diversity/Affirmative Action/.

-Worms in Vermiculture
+It is the policy of the University of California (UC) and the UC Division of Agriculture & Natural Resources not to engage in discrimination against or

+ABOUT WORMS

 Worms you buy from a worm farm or supplier are generally either Red Wiggler Worms, Eisenia fetida, or European Night Crawlers, Eisenia hortensis.
 But many worms are called Composting Worms.
-The Red Wiggler, Eisenia fetida, is best as is lives in the top 18" of the soil and eats 1/2 its body weight each day in optimal conditions.
+The Red Wiggler, Eisenia fetida, is best as is lives in the top 18" of the soil and eats 1⁄2 its body weight each day in optimal conditions.
 These worms live just under the surface, ingesting soil along with decaying organic matter and leaving tunnels that carry oxygen to plant roots and improve drainage.
 This activity breaks up heavy dirt clods, and the resulting castings keep the soil loose and provide nutrients to plants.
 Worms multiply rapidly in 55 to 75 degree temperatures, but they will also survive in somewhat lower and higher ranges.
-Eight worms can produce as many as 1500 offspring in 6 months if conditions are ideal.
+Eight worms can produce as many as 1,500 offspring in 6 months if conditions are ideal.
 Worms are hermaphrodites, possessing both male and female sexual organs.
 Mature worms reproduce by rubbing together and exchanging sperm.
 Several times a week, they deposit 2-4 eggs inside a band of mucous around their upper bodies.
 As the worms slip out of the band, it encloses the eggs and hardens into a protective cocoon about 1/8 inch in diameter.
 After 3 weeks, the eggs hatch.
 Young worms reach maturity in another 8-10 weeks and begin reproducing.

-1. Setting up a Bin
+SETTING UP A BIN

-- You can use any wood or plastic container for housing your worms.
+- Use any wood or plastic containers for housing your worms.
 The best bin has at least 2 square feet of surface area and is about 1 foot deep.
-Wood boxes generally allow a constant supply of air, and plastic bins are adequate as long as you provide air holes on the sides of the bin. - You can build a worm bin or purchase an inexpensive plastic storage box with a solid lid

-- for under twenty dollars.
-Or you can spend up to one hundred dollars for special commericial designs with tiers, removable trays and drip pans. - Keep your worm bin in a protected site away from hot summer sun and winter rains or freeze.
+Wood boxes generally allow a constant supply of air, and plastic bins are adequate as long as you provide air holes on the sides of the bin. - Build a worm bin or purchase an inexpensive plastic storage box with a solid lid for under twenty dollars.
+Or, you can spend up to one hundred dollars for special commercial designs with tiers, removable trays and drip pans. - Keep your worm bin in a protected site away from hot summer sun and winter rains or freeze.
 A heavy sheet of black plastic makes a good insulator against winter weather, but a garage or carport offers even more protection.

-WARNING: Your worm box must be wellventilated.
+WARNING: Your worm box must be well ventilated.
 Aerobic bacteria, or those that need oxygen, slowly decompose the organic material, making it more palatable to the worms.
 If the environment becomes anaerobic-that is, lacking air-the bin will develop a foul odor and the worms will eventually die.